 Salmon have a complex lifecycle and a migration pattern that includes moving long distances through freshwater systems as juveniles, spending several years in the ocean, and returning to natal freshwater streams as adults to spawn.
 This subjects them to a variety of threats in the freshwater system, including loss and degradation of habitat in rivers and tributaries, destruction of estuary habitat used for rearing, altered habitat and related challenges posed by dams and reservoirs like increased water temperatures and predators, decreased stream velocity and dam passage related mortality, and other human-related threats such as timber harvest, farming, industrial facilities, and urbanization.
 All of these threats likely have contributed to the decline of salmon runs in the Snake River.
 While the LSRD are not the sole cause of the decline of Snake River salmon, they have played a significant role.
-It is estimated that effects of the LSRD have led to a loss of tribal harvest of salmon between 8.4 million and 14.3 million pounds annually.
+The hydrosystem impacts, both direct and indirect, are the largest source of mortality for Snake River salmon and steelhead, representing a 62% to 80% reduction in natural production.
+45 Although the smolt survival rate through each dam is approximately 96%, the cumulative survival rate for Snake River spring/summer Chinook salmon after going through all eight dams along the Columbia and Snake Rivers is estimated to be 64%, translating to a 36% loss.
+As a result, the LSRD have led to between 8.4 million and 14.3 million pounds of lost tribal harvest annually.10

-Figure 1 shows current smolt-to-adult return (SAR) rates in the Columbia River Basin for wild Chinook salmon.
+Figure 1 shows current smolt-to-adult return (SAR) rates in the Columbia River Basin for wild spring or spring/summer Chinook salmon.
 Currently, the SAR goals for ESA listed salmon populations by the NWPCC are set at 2% to 6% with an average of 4%.
-While many salmon populations on the West Coast are not meeting these SAR goals, the SARs of Snake River salmon are among the lowest.
-Over the last 20 years, spring/summer Chinook have averaged less than 1% SARs and steelhead have averaged less than 2% leading to generational declines in abundance.
-However, these low SAR levels aren't the case for nearby tributaries downstream from the LSRD.
+46 However, decades of SARs well below 4% for Snake River salmon and steelhead have led to low abundances.
+47 Over the last 20 years, spring/summer Chinook have averaged less than 1% SARs and steelhead have averaged less than 2% leading to generational declines in abundance.
+35 These low SAR levels are not found in nearby tributaries downstream from the LSRD.
 A comparison of salmon survival between two rivers is illustrative of the impacts the LSRD have on spring/summer Chinook SARs.
 Spring Chinook from the John Day River, a tributary to the Columbia River, have a SAR of 3.5% while spring Chinook populations from the Grande Ronde, a tributary to the Snake River, have a much lower SAR of 0.8%.
-The two river systems have similar watershed characteristics, with the only significant difference being that Snake River salmon have to navigate eight dams to and from the ocean, while John Day salmon navigate only three.
+48 The two river systems have similar watershed characteristics, with the only significant difference being that Snake River salmon have to navigate eight dams to and from the ocean, while John Day salmon navigate only three.

-Figure 1: Wild Chinook salmon SAR returns in the Columbia River Basin.
+Figure 1: Wild Chinook salmon SAR returns in the Columbia River Basin.48